makardjian/QuickBite-profiles-component/README.md

       newRestaurant.id = lastRecord.id++;
       const postObject = new Restaurant(newRestaurant);
       //Save the restaurant to the database
-      console.log(postObject);
       return postObject.save();
-      //  MALCOM SAYS THEN WILL RUN.
-Check this after you re-seed your data.
     })
     .then(() => {
       res.send('Your record was saved to the database!');